MSharbaf/CoMPers/Extended-Ecore-GLSP/README.md

 Install [Tycho] Target Platform in the ecore-glsp server from Eclipse

-Install [nvm] scripts as described in the [client README] [client README](https://github.com/eclipse-emfcloud/ecore-glsp/blob/master/client/README.md).
+Install [nvm] scripts as described in the [client README](https://github.com/eclipse-emfcloud/ecore-glsp/blob/master/client/README.md).

 ## Runnig